 About the PLUS

 In general, credit requirements for approval are less stringent with the PLUS than with most private student or parent loans.
 Multiple repayment plans are offered to help lower the amount you pay monthly.
 For example, an income-contingent repayment plan limits payments to 20% of discretionary income and allows forgiveness of the remaining balance after 25 years.
 (PLUS loan must be converted to a federal consolidated loan to qualify).
-Loan terms range from 10 to 25 years and you can borrow up to the cost of attendance less other financial aid received.
-The PLUS loan is considered an immediate repayment loan (pay while student is in school) but a parent can request a deferment.
+Loan terms range from 10 to 25 years, and you can borrow up to the cost of attendance minus other financial aid received.
+The PLUS loan is considered an immediate repayment loan (pay while the student is in school), but a parent can request a deferment.
 The student is not obligated on the loan.

 Alternatives to Consider

-Private or State Based Lenders.
+Private or State-Based Lenders.
 As an example, RISLA currently offers three options for parents:

-All RISLA education loans have fixed rates, no origination fees and offer borrower assistance programs such as Income-Based repayment and generous forbearance options during repayment.
+All RISLA education loans have fixed rates, no origination fees, and offer borrower assistance programs such as Income-Based repayment and generous forbearance options during repayment.

 For more information about borrowing responsibly for college, download our free guide.